What to Do About Unfiled Taxes and How To Deal With Back Taxes

 - Draft a letter that provides the reasons you are not required to file or any other special circumstances you feel the IRS needs to consider.

-If you don’t respond within 30 days, the IRS sends a statute notice of deficiency (SND) known as a 90-day letter.
+If you don’t respond within 30 days, the IRS sends a statutory notice of deficiency (SND) known as a 90-day letter.
 This letter notifies you that the IRS is going to assess the tax debt along with any penalties and interest, and it also informs you of your right to petition the U.S. Tax Court within 90 days of the date of the letter.
 If you don’t respond to the SND, the IRS can assess taxes and begin collection efforts of the tax debt.

 Collection Actions for Unpaid Taxes